MGrime/Cecilia/README.md

 * Spotify integration to find playing song on spotify and link it in chat.
 * Search with terms or a URL
 * Pause/Resume/Skip control at any time.
+* Vote based skipping system with dynamic messaging updating.
-* Unlimited queue size
+* Unlimited queue size.
-* Rich Embed responses and automatic message deletion for a clean interface
+* Rich Embed responses and automatic message deletion for a clean interface.
-* Serving of music from a single host to multiple servers (**WARNING**: Functionality is experimental)
+* Serving of music from a single host to multiple servers (**WARNING**: Functionality is experimental).
 * Automatic download cleanup.

 ## Planned Features

 * Support other platforms for audio download (Soundcloud, Vimeo etc.).
 * Discord Rich Presence integration.
-* Limit skipping & leaving to user who requested the current song.
 * Web interface for management.
 * Removing from queue.